 Of course, there’s some paperwork but we’ll complete the application form while you’re talking to us and we’ll help with the application for membership of the Protection of Vulnerable Groups Scheme – mentoring is about getting out there with your young person, building a supportive relationship through which they can thrive, enjoying fun activities together – that’s where we want your energy to go.

-John has just been matched and has started mentoring – he kindly agreed to answer a few questions on his journey so far with the intandem Mentoring Programme…
+John, one of our Mentors kindly agreed to answer a few questions on his journey so far with the intandem Mentoring Programme…

 What motivated you to apply for the role of a mentor with intandem?

 “I wanted to improve the lives of vulnerable and disadvantaged children.
 It was very easy for me to work 5 days per week, and have 2 days off to do whatever I wanted, week in and week out.
 I felt that I could put my days off to good use, and I wanted to be at the forefront in ensuring that by being a mentor for a young person I can offer support and guidance in helping them create a healthy balanced life and helping them understand that they each have opportunities in life to do virtually anything they want on the right mind-set.”

 “It was very relaxed, and was tailored around why I wanted to become a mentor, what skills I could bring, what were my hobbies and interests, and what I wanted to get out of becoming a mentor“